dockstore/dockstore-documentation/docs/dockstore-logo-usage-guidelines.rst

 About
 =====
 It is important to establish a sense of branding throughout our publicly facing, digital media.
-Currently, we have several themes / layouts, navigation systems, font sets, color palettes.
-We would like to unify our designs under a single set of standards.
+This document provides the guidelines for the use of the Dockstore logo and icon.

 Color
 =====